 I am a current customer of CoinSpot and I have my coins stored with them.
 This CoinSpot Review is my first hand experience.
-I joined not long ago and I found their service to be quite good.
+I joined few months and I found their service to be quite good.
 Their target customers are Australian and New Zealanders.

 - Address: 114 William Street, Melbourne, Australia